Kew Gardens (Leases) Bill [HL]

 Description

-The bill grants the Secretary of State the explicit power to lease land at Kew Gardens for terms of up to 150 years.
-Currently, this power may be limited by existing legislation.
-This bill overrides Section 5 of the Crown Lands Act 1702, removing any restrictions that Act may place on such long-term leases.
-The legislation applies only to England and Wales and comes into effect two months after passing.
+The Kew Gardens (Leases) Bill grants the Secretary of State the power to lease land at Kew Gardens for periods of up to 150 years.
+This new power overrides Section 5 of the Crown Lands Act 1702 which previously limited lease lengths.
+The bill applies to England and Wales only, and comes into effect two months after it receives royal assent.

 Government Spending